Bryan De La Cruz Player Props: Marlins vs. Reds

-After going 1-for-3 in his most recent game, Bryan De La Cruz and the Miami Marlins take on the Cincinnati Reds (who will hand the ball to Luke Weaver) at 6:40 PM ET on Tuesday.
+On Wednesday, Bryan De La Cruz (.256 on-base percentage in past 10 games, 55 points below season-long percentage) and the Miami Marlins face the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+First pitch is at 12:35 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Reds.
+He had a hitless showing in his most recent game (0-for-4) against the Reds.

 Bryan De La Cruz Game Info & Props vs. the Reds